 The opening credits from Outlander feature a range of different scenes from the show, from many of the filming locations around Scotland.
 One of the standout locations though is the beautiful Glen Coe Valley, which is one of Scotland’s most beautiful valleys.

 Glen Coe has appeared in numerous films, including James Bond’s Skyfall, the Harry Potter series, and the Highlander.
-It’s not hard to see why – the valley is truly spectacular and scenic, and is a favourite amongst landscape photographers and visitors to Scotland in general.
+It’s not hard to see why – the valley is spectacular and scenic, and is a favourite amongst landscape photographers and visitors to Scotland in general.

 Glen Coe is around a 2.5 hour drive from Edinburgh or Glasgow.
 It can also be visited on a day trip from either city, including on a tour like this or like this from Edinburgh, and one like this from Glasgow.
 If you’re visiting Scotland in winter, Glen Coe is also a popular destination for skiing in Scotland!